giflw/datacrow/readme/readme.txt

 Features:

 * Skinnable UI.
-* Platform independent.
-* Completely portable.
 * Internal help system (F1).
 * Nice looking and easy to use UI.
+* You can customize almost anything; design your own item form, quick view, hide fields and module which you are not using and create your own reports (XSLT scripts).
+* Platform independent and completely portable (run from an USB stick).
 * Loan administration.
+Keep track of your loans.
-* Optional web module (multiple users / remote interface).
+* Optional internal web server and web GUI.
-* Create your own modules or modify existing modules.
+* Create your own modules and/or modify existing modules.
-* Advanced user configuration (access rights + field access).
+* Advanced user configuration (access rights + module and field access).
 * Rename your files based on the information of Data Crow.
 * Highly customizable; add your own fields, alter existing modules or create a new one, rename any text within the application, set the fonts, ..
-* Reporting (PDF / HTML / Text / XML).
+* Reporting (PDF, HTML, Text and XML).
 * Registration of Software, Audio CDs and Music Files, Books, Movies and Images.
 * Search for items using online services such as Amazon.com (http://www.amazon.com), Imdb (http://www.imdb.com), Musicbrainz (http://musicbrainz.org) and many others.